Seamful XAI: Operationalizing Seamful Design in Explainable AI: Introduction

-The type of understanding afforded by seams exceeds what is offered by algorithmic explanations.
-In the example, Nadia’s awareness of the AI’s blind spot, where model updates lag organizational policy shifts, can help her understand the ``\textit{why not}'' question---why the AI could not take certain things into consideration, instead of just the ``\textit{why}'' question answered by the feature-level explanations.
-This holistic understanding equips Nadia to seek actions and contest the AI.
+The type of understanding afforded by seamful information exceeds what is offered by algorithmic explanations.
+In the example, Nadia’s awareness of the AI’s blind spot, where model updates lag organizational policy shifts, can help her understand the ``\textit{why not}'' question---why the AI could not take certain things into consideration, instead of just the ``\textit{why}'' question answered by the feature-level explanation.
+This understanding equips Nadia to seek actions and contest the AI.

-Furthermore, we take a {\em proactive} design stance and encourage practitioners to anticipate and design with seams to empowers users.
-This stance is in contrast with prior work that addresses seams after they appear in deployment~\cite{BrollBenford2005,Chalmers2004,nilsson2016applying}.
-Our focus on XAI demands a proactive outlook because XAI systems are put in place in anticipation of the need to reconcile incomplete user understanding of an AI system's workings.
-Our stance also aligns with the emerging Responsible AI (RAI) practices that emphasize proactively anticipating and mitigating individual and societal harms of AI~\cite{ehsan2022algorithmic, metcalfimpact2021, amy2022, Rakova2021, Madaio2020}.
-Thus, our work also aims to introduce a new perspective and an actionable approach to this currently formidable RAI goal of anticipating and mitigating AI breakdowns.